 - Bathrooms will be equipped with signage about hand-washing procedures as a reminder of best practices.

 - Though we recognize that hand-washing is the best practice to control the spread of germs, and while hand-washing will be both scheduled and encouraged, there will also be hand sanitizer stations placed strategically around the school building in high-traffic locations.
-(Please note that preschool students will not use hand sanitizer, per Maryland regulations.)
+(Please note that preschool students will not use hand sanitizer.)

 Ventilation